charter for nightlife without discrimination

 Upskilling, education and dialogue

 Continued and strengthened efforts are needed to prevent and combat discrimination in nightlife.
-The staff at each restaurant must understand what discrimination is and means for guests in nightlife, as well as how the restaurant can contribute to preventing, combating and handling discriminatory behavior.
+The staff must understand what discrimination is and means for guests in nightlife, as well as how they can contribute to preventing, combating and handling discriminatory behavior.

 WE COMMIT TO